MEXonline.com the oldest and most trusted online guide to Mexico

 • Notarized permission from the leasing company or bank (if money is still owed on the car) giving owner permission to take the vehicle to Mexico.

-Permits are valid for 180 days and may be obtained at the check point at Kilomete 21, south of Nogales on Highway 15.
+Permits are valid for 180 days and may be obtained at the check point at Kilometer 21, south of Nogales on Highway 15.
 If you are entering from another border crossing, please call 1-800-4-SONORA.
 Permits must be returned to this check point within the allotted six-month period.

 Insurance

-U.S. & Canadian auto insurance is not valid in Mexico.
-While Mexican auto insurance is not mandatory, it is highly recommended.
 If you are in an accident or other vehicle-related problems and you do not have insurance, you may be arrested and your vehicle impounded until the authorities can figure out the situation.
+It is possible that your current insurance company might have a separate plan available for international coverage.
 Here are some insurance companies which allow you to buy insurance over the phone, fax or Internet.

 Visit the Mexonline.com Directory of Insurance Agencies